 2. Start customising the landing page by adding title and banner images (upto three)

-3. Next, specify date, time, duration, and venue of the event.
-Also add Google Maps location of the venue
+3. Next, specify the date, time, duration, and venue of the event.
+Also, add Google Maps location of the venue

 4. Add event description such as details about event, and list of speakers.
 Note that you can add as many description boxes as you want from layout elements under ‘Add event details’ heading on the top

 5. Further, you’ll have the option to add button.
 You can use this button to redirect guests to your website, to watch a video, or to even view an image gallery